 1. Manuscripts must be a total length of at least 48 pages and no longer than 90 pages.
 Individual poems may have appeared in chapbooks or literary magazines, but we are unable to consider collections that have been previously published as a full-length volume.
 Translations are not eligible.

 2. Manuscripts must include a cover page (with author's name, mailing address, phone number, email address, and manuscript title), a title page (with no identifying information), and an acknowledgments page listing poems previously published in periodicals (if applicable).
 Please do not submit manuscripts that have the author's name on each page.
-Manuscripts will go to the final judge blind.
+Manuscripts will go to the final judge without identifying information.

 3.Manuscripts will be accepted via Submittable between April 15 and June 15 of each year.
-The link to The University of Akron Press Submittable page will be posted here on April 15.
 Simultaneous submissions are permitted, but The University of Akron Press must be notified immediately if the manuscript is accepted elsewhere.

 4. An entry fee of $25 is required for each manuscript submission, and will be collected through Submittable.

 6. Intimate friends, relatives, current and former students of the final judge (students in an academic, degree-conferring program or its equivalent) and current faculty, staff, students, and alumni of the University of Akron or the Northeast Ohio MFA Program (NEOMFA) are not eligible to enter the Akron Poetry Prize competition.